Introduction

 This is the weakest maturity level of the Essential Eight and indicates that the organisation’s cyber security posture is poor.
 If an attack was to occur, then it is likely that security vulnerabilities would be easily exploited.
 Consequently, this could result in a significant data breach.

 This maturity level focuses on preventing attacks from cyber criminals who use simple technologies to try and gain access and/or control of your system.
-At this level, cyber criminals will tend to exploit publicly known vulnerabilities that have not yet recieved a patch.
+At this level, cyber criminals will tend to exploit publicly known vulnerabilities that have not yet received a patch.
 Alternatively, they will simply access a system using stolen or guessed information.

 In these cases, most criminals are looking to exploit any organisation with vulnerabilities, rather than a specific target.